vst2m/ItemManager/roadmap.md

 ### v0.2
 ability to download latest ski pack version

 ### v0.3
-ability to parse the JSON file with releases from github
+ability to parse the JSON file with releases from github (this will not work, because it is a zip, solution: get all files separately)
 <br><br>

 ## v1.0